Evaluation of cranial nerve mononeuropathy

 Nerve testing

 Simple bedside testing of eye movements can be performed to elicit a third, fourth, or sixth nerve palsy.
 The patient is asked to keep his or her head still and follow the examiner's index finger with the eyes.
 The examiner slowly moves his or her finger up and down and from side to side at eye level and observes eye movements.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
 Clin Anat.
-2014 Jan;27(1):25-30. https://www.doi.org/10.1002/ca.22336 http://www.ncbi.nlm.nih.gov/pubmed/24307604?tool=bestpractice.com The patient should report any diplopia.
+2014 Jan;27(1):25-30. https://www.doi.org/10.1002/ca.22336 http://www.ncbi.nlm.nih.gov/pubmed/24307604?tool=bestpractice.com The patient should report back any diplopia.
 Diplopia is maximal in the direction of action of the paralyzed muscle.
-The outer image is the false image and disappears when the abnormal (paretic) eye is covered.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
+Of the duplicated images perceived by the patient, the image seen in the periphery is perceived from the paretic (abnormal) eye and should disappear upon occlusion of the eye.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
 Clin Anat.
 2014 Jan;27(1):25-30. https://www.doi.org/10.1002/ca.22336 http://www.ncbi.nlm.nih.gov/pubmed/24307604?tool=bestpractice.com

 Trigeminal (V)